MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/data-location.md

 | France | France Central (Paris) |
 | | Framce South (Marseille) |

+<sup>1 Because there is only one region in Brazil, customer data in Brazil South may be replicated to South Central US (Texas) for disaster recovery purposes. </sup>

 ## Customer data at rest in geo